AshrafOmara12/Ukraine-Conflict-Twitter-Data-Pipeline/README.md

 - go to google looker studio and create a new report, connect to your bigquery, and start building your dashboard.

 # Dashboard
 I have created 2 pages contains some graphs to show the sentiment analysis as a pie chart, and time series graph for the tweets count from the begining till now, also bar graph and google map graphs.
-Here is the link of the dashboard:[Dashboard]( https://lookerstudio.google.com/reporting/3ab0ab8b-7e45-4c9c-8b38-75e0bd780b2c )
+Here is the link of the dashboard: [Dashboard]( https://lookerstudio.google.com/reporting/3ab0ab8b-7e45-4c9c-8b38-75e0bd780b2c )

+# special thanks

+ I need to that the zoomcamp team for this amazing journy in which I learned many things and communicate with al ot of amazing people.
+Also, I need to thank the owner of the data set for his great work of extracting this huge dataset.